What is Strava, how does it work and is it worth paying for?

 You can browse the related graphs and see how those hills affected your heart rate and so on as you can on most other sports services, from Apple Health to Polar Flow.
 Strava also collates your activity data so you can easily see your distance over the weeks, months and years.
 It's easy to see your total stats and for anyone who wants to log something like miles on a particular pair of shoes, Strava will let you do that.

-Again there's a bias towards run, bike and swim, with those sections presented in the profile section of the app or alongside your Feed on the website.
-But it's some of the more detailed training features that are more interesting - and behind the subscription paywall.
+Some of the more detailed training features that are more interesting are behind the subscription paywall.
 Because the information you get out depends on what you share with Strava, subsciptions also favour those who have more data gathering kit.
 If you just have a basic GPS bike computer, you won't get all the analysis that you would if you had a power meter, cadence sensor and a heart rate strap, for example.

 One measure is Relative Effort which gives you a sense, week on week, of how your activities compare to your previous weeks.
 This is based on heart rates and can give you a sense of how hard you've been working.
 It's designed so that harder sessions and lighter sessions can be compared rather than a light walk for 2 hours trumping a 30 minute run with sprints, for example.